benwilcock/backstagecon-2023/README.md

 ## Adding The Backchat TechDocs And Catalog To Backstage

 To add a full Backchat system hierarchy and the TechDocs used in this talk to your Backstage instance, simply register the following URL into your Backstage software catalog.
-You can do this trough the UI, or by adding it to the catalog section of your `app-config.local.yaml` file.
+You can do this through your Backstage UI, or by adding the following configuration to the catalog section of your backstage instance's `app-config.local.yaml` file.

 [https://github.com/benwilcock/backstagecon-2023/blob/main/backchat-catalog.yaml](https://github.com/benwilcock/backstagecon-2023/blob/main/backchat-catalog.yaml)